nanos-world/docs/docs/assets-modding/creating-assets/maps-and-levels/importing-maps.md

 :::info

-Most of [World](/docs/scripting-reference/static-classes/world) functions rely on our own assets and code, so it is not (yet) possible to change the lighting or weather in your custom Map with World scripting functions.
+Most of [World](./scripting-reference/static-classes/world.mdx) functions rely on our own assets and code, so it is not (yet.mdx) possible to change the lighting or weather in your custom Map with World scripting functions.

 :::

-After exporting your project (refer to [Creating Assets](/docs/assets-modding/creating-assets/importing-assets#exporting-and-cooking-your-assets)), you can just reference your map in your server config like `MyPack::MyLevel`.
+After exporting your project (refer to [Creating Assets](./assets-modding/creating-assets/importing-assets.md#exporting-and-cooking-your-assets).mdx), you can just reference your map in your server config like `MyPack::MyLevel`.

 ## Storing data in your Map